Transfer Line Exchangers Systems

 In these ethylene plants our transfer line exchangers are rapidly cooling down the so-called cracked gas in order to obtain the optimum yield of ethylene.

-BORSIG Transfer Line Exchangers are the result of more than 50 years experience and about 7,500 units have been supplied worldwide between 1965.
+BORSIG Transfer Line Exchangers are the result of more than 50 years experience.

 An up-to-date, tailored-to-practice design, modern manufacturing and testing methods and the special know-how of our personnel ensure a high-quality quench cooler meeting all today´s requirements with regard to mechanical and operational reliability.